particle-iot/docs/src/content/support/troubleshooting/common-questions.md

 Feel free to contact [hello @ particle dot io] with **subject line: *"Sponsorship Inquiry for Particle"* **for any additional information about this.
 Please include as many details about your event and what sort of participation you’re interested in from Particle and allow a week for response.

 ## How do I get my deviceID [device ID] ?
-* Put your device into [Listening Mode](/guide/getting-started/modes/photon/#listening-mode) mode while being plugged into a computer via USB
+* Put the device into [Listening Mode](/guide/getting-started/modes/photon/#listening-mode) mode while being plugged into a computer via USB
 * Issue `particle serial identify` from the [particle CLI](https://github.com/spark/particle-cli) and it should return the deviceID.